bessolof/lognormal/README.md

 ### Features:

 - Lognormal number generation
-- 2 languages are supported
+- 2 languages are supported: Russian and English
 - Dark and light themes
 - Landscape mode is supported